-I’ve been shooting for almost 30 years now, and I’ve never been happier with my gear than I am my current refined selection, which you can find below, by category.
+I’ve been shooting for over 30 years now, and I’ve never been happier with my gear than I am my current refined selection, which you can find below, by category.

 If you’re just getting started, please don’t think that you need all of this to become a great photographer.
-Gear can certainly open new doors and enable you in various ways, but every gear purchase should be based on the need to overcome a specific obstacle that you find yourself up against often.
+Gear can certainly open new doors and enable you in various ways, but every gear purchase should open up specific creative doors or help you to overcome obstacles you find yourself up against often.

 The gear in these lists is what I’m currently using, or the newer version that I would buy if I were to buy now.
 My recommendations are based on real-world use in the field or studio.
 If I don’t believe in a product, it doesn’t make the list.
 It’s as simple as that.

 Some of the links below are affiliate links, meaning when you buy, Martin Bailey Photography K.K. receives a modest commission payment.
-By using these links you help to support this web site and podcast.
+By using these links you help to support this web site and podcast at no extra cost to yourself.

 Select one of the categories below to check out my recommended gear pages on B&H Photo.

-I buy my camera supports, camera and lens plates and L-Brackets from Really Right Stuff.
+I buy my camera supports, camera and lens plates and L-Brackets from Really Right Stuff, which can also now be bought on B&H Photo.
 The engineering is second to none, and you can tell that these guys really, really love what they do.

 For more information on what I actually use and why I love it, listen to the Podcast I did on the subject here.